Code and Consequences: The Legal Realities of Hacking in the Digital Age

 1.3 The rise of cybercrime and its impact on society

 The growth of cybercrime has been staggering.
-From my perspective, it seems like hardly a week goes by without hearing about a major data breach or cyberattack.
-The costs to businesses and individuals are enormous, both financially and in terms of privacy and security.
+From my perspective, hardly a week goes by without hearing about a significant data breach or cyberattack.
+The costs to businesses and individuals are enormous financially and in terms of privacy and security.
 I worry about how this will affect our trust in digital systems in the long run.

 2. Understanding Cybercrime Laws